-These types of application do not need a Coal Mining Risk Assessment (CMRA):
+These developments do not need a Coal Mining Risk Assessment (CMRA) by virtue of application type:

 Type of application |